OctopusDeploy/docs/docs/infrastructure/workers/dynamic-worker-pools.md

 ### Ubuntu 18.04

 :::warning
-Ubuntu 18.04 workers are deprecated and will be removed in March 2023.
+Ubuntu 18.04 workers are deprecated and will be removed on 1 April 2023.
 :::

 Each `Ubuntu Server 18.04` worker is provisioned with a baseline of tools including (but not limited to):